-On December 31, 2007, we acquired Wagner Investment Management, Inc. ("Wagner"), a Denver-based SEC-registered investment advisory firm providing investment management services for high-net-worth individuals and families, foundations and non-profit organizations.
-The acquisition was accounted for using the purchase method of accounting, and accordingly, the results of Wagner have been included in our consolidated financial statements since the date of purchase.
-All outstanding shares of stock in Wagner were acquired by CoBiz in the transaction.
-We anticipate no change in the management structure of Wagner and continued use of the Wagner name in its marketing initiative.
+On December 31, 2007, we acquired Wagner Investment Management, Inc. (Wagner), a Denver-based SEC-registered investment advisory firm providing investment management services for high-net-worth individuals and families, foundations and non-profit organizations.
+The acquisition was accounted for using the purchase method of accounting, and accordingly, the results of Wagner have been included in the consolidated financial statements since the date of purchase.